SchlossLab/Sovacool_OptiFit_mSphere_2022/paper/response-to-reviewers.md

 sacrificing quality.
 Could this be a benefit for research groups that may be computationally limited?**

+Saving computational resources is an interesting thought!
+However, we found that the RAM usage was similar between OptiClust and OptiFit regardless of the reference fraction size used in the split strategy.
+Both OptiClust and OptiFit consider the distances between all pairs of sequences, so changing the reference fraction and using the remaining sequences as the query doesn’t change the total number of distances that are considered in the MCC.
+We have added statements to note how the RAM usage of OptiFit & OptiClust compared (L217-219) and how the RAM usage compared across reference fraction sizes for the split dataset strategy (L233-235).
+We chose not to include the RAM data in the figures since we found RAM to be similar, and the figures already contain a lot of information.

 **Other Reference Based Methods: I think the authors make a good point when the compare VSEARCH and OptiFit (L261-271).
 Specifically, I found it interesting to think about how VSEARCH can allow more dissimilar